 Keith joined Watsi on August 8th, 2013.
 Two years ago, Keith joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Keith's most recent donation traveled 8,800 miles to support Kim Heng, a 67-year-old vegetable seller from Cambodia, to fund life-changing cataract surgery.
+Keith's most recent donation traveled 8,500 miles to support Clerize, a joyful 4-year-old from Kenya, to fund clubfoot repair surgery so she can grow up active.

 Kim Heng is a vegetable seller living with her husband who is a retired army nurse.
 Together they have three daughters, four sons and 15 grandchildren.
 She enjoys listening to the radio in her spare time.
 Three years ago, Kim Heng developed a cataract in her left eye, causing her tearing and blurry vision.
 She has difficulty seeing things clearly, including colors and faces, and she is uncomfortable going out on her own, as she has concerns about falling.
 When Kim Heng learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours to seek treatment.
 On May 16th, doctors at Kien Khleang National Rehabilitation Centre will perform cataract surgery, and implant an intraocular lens in her left eye.
 They are requesting $253 to cover the cost of Kim Heng's treatment, which will enable her to see clearly again, and to move about independently.
 Kim Heng says: "I hope I can easily go outside and take care of my family well after surgery."